22 Budget-Friendly Friendsgiving Games

 The standard rules of American football apply for this particular game, with one team playing offense by attempting to move the ball down the field toward the other team’s endzone, while the other team plays defense with the hope of stopping them from scoring.

-While some people may not be interested in going out in the cold or doing excessive exercise immediately before or after a large meal, flag football is one of the perfect Friendsgiving activities for adults who are desperate for some down-and-dirty physical gameplay.
+While some people may not be interested in going out in the cold or doing excessive exercise immediately before or after a large meal, flag football is one of the perfect Friendsgiving activities for adults desperate for some down-and-dirty physical gameplay.

 Having a football party next?
 See our recommendations for football party games.